-Identifier Assumptions A.Administrative_Env The TOE delivered from a TOE manufacturer to the passport issuing authorities will be securely controlled by the authorities and undergo an issuing process before its issuance to a passport applicant.
-A.PKI In order for the passport inspection authorities of the receiving country to verify authenticity of information that has been digitally signed by the passport issuer and stored in the TOE (including an Active Authentication Public Key), interoperability of the PKI environments between the issuing and receiving countries will be maintained by the passport issuing authorities.
+Identifier Assumptions A.Administrative_Env The TOE that was delivered from the TOE manufacturer to the passport issuing authorities and is under the control of the authorities shall be securely controlled and go through an issuing process until it is finally issued to the passport holder.
+A.PKI The passport inspection authorities of the receiving states can verify the authenticity of the information digitally signed by the passport issuer and stored in the TOE (including the public key for active authentication).